-We oppose all forms of discrimination and so all members, staff and other stakeholders, whether part-time, full-time or temporary, will be treated fairly, equally and with respect.
+We oppose all forms of discrimination and all members, staff and other stakeholders, whether part-time, full-time or temporary, will be treated fairly, equally and with respect.
 Acceptance for membership, elevation, training or any other benefit of membership will be on an equal basis.
-All members will be helped and encouraged to develop their full potential and the talents and resources of the membership will be fully utilised to maximise the benefit of the Institute to its members.
+All members will be helped and encouraged to develop their full potential so that the talents and resources of the membership will be fully utilised to maximise the benefit of the Institute to its members.

 - To maintain an environment in which individual differences and the contributions of all our members